H4drian/OrchiDB/README.md

 LIST_DOCS: List all the documents in the collection.

-RETURN_DOC_VAR: Return the value of a variable in a document.
+GET_DOC_VAR: Returns the value of a variable in a document.

 HELP: Display information about the available commands.
 |--------------------------------------------------------------------------------------|